 Yes, premises liability laws do apply in electrocution accidents.

 Faulty installations or repairs to an electrical system are the most common cause of electrical injuries that result in premises liability claims.
 When a property owner or landlord cuts corners, allows improper wiring, or ignores indications that the electrical system needs repair, the result can be injuries that range from painful to catastrophic.

 At the Law Offices of Michael S. Lamonsoff, PLLC, we investigate every claim carefully and determine all of the possible parties who may be legally responsible for your injuries.
 Our attorneys fight hard on your behalf so you can concentrate on simply getting better.

 What should I do after my electrocution accident?

 - Get medical help.
-As with any accident in which you may have suffered a serious injury, be sure to seek medical attention right away.
-Electrical shocks can cause lasting physical damage, and it’s important to your recover that you get help as soon as possible after your shock.
+As with any accident in which you may have suffered a serious injury, seek medical attention immediately.
+Electrical shocks can cause lasting physical damage, and it’s important that you get help as soon as possible after your shock.

 - Get legal help.
 As you face life after your accident, you should find out all of your options.
 Call our offices to get help from an experienced attorney to determine who should be held responsible for the damages that you have suffered as a result of your accident.